wentasah/novaboot/README.md

 ## Interaction with the bootloader on the target

 See __\--serial__.
 There will be new options soon.

+- \--uboot

+    Interact with uBoot bootloader to boot the thing described in the novaboot script.
+Implementation of this option is currently tied to a particular board that we use.
+It may be subject to changes in the future!

 ## Target's output reception phase